Top 10 Considerations Before Installing a Steam Shower

-Ideally, a steam shower’s ceiling height should not exceed eight feet.
-A taller one is certainly possible, but it requires a higher-rated steam generator that can accommodate the larger volume.
+Ideally, a steam shower's ceiling height should not exceed eight feet.
+You can go as high as ten feet, but that will require a higher-rated steam generator that can accommodate the larger volume of the space.

 3. Proper Seals On The Shower Door And Any Windows

-Make sure that your shower will be properly enclosed and insulated, so that water vapor doesn’t escape and lessen your steam experience.
-The seal should not be airtight, but make sure that shower doors are watertight and any windows are double-paned.
+Make sure that your shower is fully enclosed and sealed so that water vapor doesn't escape and lessen your steam experience.
+The seal on the door does not have to be airtight, but the shower doors should be watertight, and any windows need to be double-paned.

 4. The Slope Of The Shower Ceiling

-The ceiling should be sloped to prevent dripping of condensate.
-The Tile Council of North America and the Marble Institute of America suggest between ½” to 2” per foot depending on the ceiling material.
+The ceiling in a large steam shower enclosure should be slightly sloped to prevent dripping of condensate.
+The Tile Council of North America and the Marble Institute of America suggest between ½" to 2" per foot depending on the ceiling material.

 5. What Type Of Wall And Ceiling Materials Will You Use For Your Shower?

-Avoid using porous materials like marble, granite or concrete for your steam shower’s walls and ceilings.
-The higher the material’s porosity, the quicker it will dissipate heat and the larger a steam generator you will need.
+Avoid using porous materials like marble, granite, or concrete for your steam shower's walls and ceiling.
+The higher the material's porosity, the quicker it will dissipate heat and the larger a steam generator you will need.
 Use nonporous materials such as ceramic or porcelain tile that will retain heat instead.

 6. Where Will The Steam Generator And Components Go?

-A MrSteam generator can be installed anywhere within 60 feet of the steam room, such as in a closet, vanity or heated attic.
+A MrSteam generator can be installed anywhere within 60 feet of the steam room, such as in a closet, vanity, or heated attic.
 Make sure it will be in an upright position.
-Do not install it inside the actual steam room or in an unheated location where the water might freeze.
+Do not install the generator inside the actual steam room or in an unheated (or uninsulated) location where water might freeze.

 7. Where Will The Steam Head Be Located?